[HISTORY: Adopted by the County Council of Talbot County 2-22-2000 by Bill No. 752. Amendments noted where applicable.]

 - AGRICULTURAL OPERATION

 - The cultivation and tillage of the soil; composting; spraying; production, harvesting and processing of agricultural crops; use of irrigation and spreading of manure, lime, fertilizer, and other soil nutrients and/or improvements; raising poultry and other fowl; production of eggs; production of milk and dairy products; production of fruit, vegetables, ornamentals, and other horticultural crops; aquaculture; production of timber and any commercial agricultural procedure performed as incident to or in conjunction with such operations, including preparation for market, delivery to storage or to market.
-Also, the use of land for the furtherance of educational and social goals, including but not limited to 4-H clubs, Future Farmers of America (FFA), agro-tourism and alternative agricultural enterprises, and the like.
-The term also includes, but is not limited to, all matters set forth in the definition of "agricultural operation" in Courts and Judicial Proceedings Article, § 5-403(a), of the Annotated Code, as amended from time to time; and the production of all matters encompassed within the definition of "farm product" in the Agriculture Article of the Annotated Code, § 10-601(c), as amended from time to time.
+Also, the use of land for the furtherance of educational and social goals, including but not limited to 4-H clubs, Future Farmers of America (FFA), agritourism and alternative agricultural enterprises, and the like.
+The term also includes, but is not limited to, all matters set forth in the definition of "agricultural operation" in Courts and Judicial Proceedings Article, § 5-403(a), of the Annotated Code, as amended from time to time; and the production of all matters encompassed within the definition of "farm product" in Md.
+Code Ann., Agriculture Art., § 10-601(c), as amended from time to time.

 - All methods of crop and livestock production and management of vegetation and soil.
 This includes, but is not limited to, the related activities of tillage, fertilization, pest control, harvesting, and marketing.
 Agriculture also includes, but is not limited to, the activities of feeding, housing, and maintaining of animals such as cattle, dairy cows, sheep, goats, hogs, horses, and poultry and handling of their by-products as well as those structures required for support of an ongoing agricultural operation.